-Printmaking is an introduction to the techniques of relief and intaglio printmaking with emphasis on drawing and design as applicable to this process.
-Offered Fall.
+Printmaking is designed to be an introduction to the techniques of relief and intaglio printmaking with emphasis on drawing and design as applicable to this process.

-Drawing III Item #Program
+Drawing III

-This is an advanced level drawing course for art majors to expand their own ideas and to create works suitable for inclusion in their required Senior Exhibition (ART 401).
-Offered Fall and Spring.
+This is an advanced level drawing course for art majors.
+It allows students to expand their own ideas and to create works suitable for inclusion in their required Senior Exhibitions in ART 431.
+Fall, Spring.

-Painting II Item #Program
+Painting II

-Painting II is an intermediate study of painting with emphasis on research and development of different styles and techniques.
-Students will create a series of paintings that explore and document a selection of different painting styles.
-Offered Spring.
+Painting II is designed to be an intermediate study of painting with emphasis on research and development of different styles and techniques.
+Students will create a series of six paintings that explore and document a selection of different painting styles.

-Ceramics I Item #Program
+Ceramics I

-In this introductory course in studio ceramics students learn how to create functional ceramic art forms from clay.
-The basic techniques in hand building and modeling, as well as glazing and firing, will be introduced.
-Offered Fall.
+Ceramics I is designed to be an introductory course in studio ceramics.
+Students learn how to create functional ceramic art forms from clay.
+The basic techniques in hand building and modeling, as well as glazing and firing will be introduced.
+Fall.